VirtualBox

 Confirming on Ubuntu 9.04 host with Windows XP SP3 guest.
 Virtualbox 3.0.0 r49315

-• summary changed from windows guest - linux host file permissions changed on shared folders to windows guest - linux host file permissions changed on shared folders -> Fixed in SVN.
+Summary: windows guest - linux host file permissions changed on shared folderswindows guest - linux host file permissions changed on shared folders -> Fixed in SVN

 Thanks everyone for reporting the problem.
 The fix will be available in the next VBox version.